riboseinc/rfc-crypto-sm4/sections/01-intro.md

 as an authorized cryptographic algorithm for the use within China.
 The algorithm is published in public.

-SM4 is a symmetric encryption algorithm, specifically a blockcipher, designed for data encryption.
+SM4 is a symmetric encryption algorithm, specifically a block cipher, designed for data encryption.

 ## Purpose